Quick Score Reference

 Get detailed explanations for specific scores:

-43-50 Points (B1): Functional Communication
+43-50 Points (B1): Intermediate

-Focus areas: Fluency, connected speech, professional vocabulary
+Focus areas: Fluency, professional vocabulary, complex sentence structures

-51-58 Points (B1+): Strong Foundation
+51-58 Points (B1+): Strong Intermediate

 59-66 Points (B2): Job-Ready Communication